vercly/eventhorizon/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to Event Horizon and its packages, which are hosted in the [Looplab Organization](https://github.com/looplab) on GitHub.
+The following is a set of guidelines for contributing to Event Horizon and its packages, which are hosted in the [vercly Organization](https://github.com/vercly) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents